Preventive Health Services-Sexually Transmitted Diseases Research, Demonstrations, and Public Information and Education Grants (93.978)

 Credentials/Documentation

-Applicants should document the need for assistance, describe the evaluation procedures, and provide a budget with justification of funds requested.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-For other grantees, costs will be determined in accordance with 45 CFR, Part 74, Subpart Q. OMB Circular No. A-87 applies to this program.
+Applicants should document the need for assistance, state the objectives of the project, outline the method of operation, describe the evaluation procedures, and provide a budget with justification of funds requested.
+2 CFR, Subpart E - Cost Principles applies to this program.

 Application Procedure